“What a boxer does best is box”

 There is very much flexibility involved in the sport – which has lured some Europeans, who are enamored with flexibility at the moment.

 In Europe, Thai boxing has gained much more popularity than other Southeast Asian combat sports, where Burma boxing, Vietnamese boxing, Khmer boxing (Cambodia), and Laotian boxing are thriving.
+You can find a number of Thai boxing lessons London if you know where to look.

 In fact, it was Thai boxing which was first professionalised (with thirteen weight categories).
 Nowadays it has become a very popular sport and has been completely codified.
-This has of course happened with the help of television, advertising, and the flowing money in the city of Bangkok.
+This has, of course, happened with the help of television, advertising, and the flowing money in the city of Bangkok.
 If you are to partake in Thai boxing, it is essential for you to have the minimum in terms of boxing equipment/boxing material.
 For men, you should absolutely invest in a boxing groin guard.

 Thai boxing shorts are of course needed to, and you may want to buy guards for the anklets, too.
 On the other hand, one must fight without a top on and without shoes.